 For that reason (and others), memorizing long stories and reciting them should be avoided because it will likely result in your interviewer being unable to absorb your story.
 If the story takes too long to recite, the may also become bored or annoyed.
 Additionally memorized answers from a non-native speaker of English are a sign that the interviewee's English skills might be weak.

 Don't write a script, just a very brief outline

-Unless your English speaking ability is very weak, I would strongly recommend that you don't write scripts of your answers, instead prepare a very brief outline and practice speaking.
-Tell the stories repeatedly so that are comfortable doing so, but since you want to come across as polished, but natural, don't memorize it.
+Unless your English speaking ability is very weak, I would strongly recommend that you don't write scripts of your answers, instead prepare a very brief outline and practice telling the story.
+Tell your stories repeatedly so that you are comfortable doing so, but since you want to come across as polished, but natural, don't memorize it.

 Use an audio and/or video recorder

 For many people, except for watching yourself on video, nothing is worse than listening to your own voice.
 However as painful as it maybe, doing so will help you identify weakness in your answers and overall performance.
 Therefore record and analyze yourself.

 I know this part can be hard, but the more relaxed and confident you are, the more likely you are to have a good interview.
 Creating the right impression is as critical as what you actually say.
 Make your interviewer feel your enthusiasm.

 Finally, don't just practice for any interview, practice for specific interviews.
 While you may initially need to think about overall strategy and need to prepare your stories, you should focus some of your practice on specific interviews.
 If you have mock interviews, make sure they are school specific because a very important aspect of the interview really is about you showing your connection and fit to the school.

 f you are interested in my interview preparation or other graduate admission consulting services, please click here.